What is an osteopath?

 A Definition of Osteopathy and Osteopathic Treatment

 An osteopath is trained in osteopathy - a form of manual therapy that focuses on overall body health and wellbeing by treating imbalances and weaknesses of the musculoskeletal framework.
 Osteopaths work with not only the spine, but all areas of the body.
-Osteopathic treatment is directed to muscles, joints and connective tissue which reduces pain, improves postural balance, and enhances the healing capacity of the body through promoting optimal blood flow, healthy nervous system tone, and lymphatic drainage.
+Osteopathic treatment is directed to muscles, joints and connective tissue which reduces pain, improves postural balance, and aims to enhance the healing capacity of the body by promoting optimal blood flow, healthy nervous system tone, and lymphatic drainage.

 Osteopaths are sometimes known as the ‘mechanics’ of the body because they work in a very physical -- and almost mechanical way -- by using their hands to identify and treat different types of dysfunction in the body.

-Osteopathic treatment uses non-invasive techniques such as gentle manipulation, stretching, and in-depth massage for treatment of soft tissues (tendons, ligaments and muscles) and mobilisation of joints.
-Treatment plan and application of treatment is is developed specifically for each person and presenting complaint.
+Osteopathic treatment techniques may include stretching, soft-tissue massage, joint mobilisation, occasionally joint manipulation, and very subtle (cranial or biodynamic) techniques.
+Treatment plan and application of treatment is developed specifically for each person and presenting complaint.

 Osteopaths in Australia complete a minimum of 5 years' university training and studies in anatomy, pathology, physiology, general medical diagnosis, and osteopathic techniques.
 They are registered with the government as osteopathic practitioners.